AmitShtober/UChat/README.md

   * open your server page on: http://localhost:1337

 Note for linux: if you want to run those commands, you might need to change the scripts in the package config (the set env command).

+#What's next?
+Well, this is only the alpha version (0.1).
+Before it will become stable, I'm planning to add UTests to both the server and the client.
+From the feature prespective:

+1. adding the option to delete or rename room
+2. adding control panel for managment
+3. adding logs (maybe use elasticsearch or splunk)

+#Contribute
+Well, I would love that.
+Just ask to pull request and I will review your code.
+If thoses changes are core wise, please pm me first.
+Thank you.